 First of all, remove the hard inner core at the bottom part of the endive.
 Because sometimes that inner core can have a very strong flavour.
 Also, the other ingredients of the salad as well as the dressing can balance the flavours of the endive salad to a delicious taste.

-Honey mustard dressing for endive salad
+Honey mustard dressing

 I love the pungent taste of mustard in a dressing.
 Make sure to use a good quality mustard, like Dijon or whole grain.
 To balance the strong flavour of the mustard, I add some sweetness, like honey or maple syrup.
 A dressing or vinaigrette needs to bring together all the flavours of the various ingredients in a salad, not to overpower it.
 Therefore, it’s important to use a mild flavoured vinegar like white or red wine, apple cider, or rice vinegar.
 A normal white vinegar is too strong and sour and will not taste nice on the salad.
 Also, to choose a good oil is important for a vinaigrette.
 I have used an extra virgin olive oil, but you can use any nice oil you have in your pantry.
+Here is my honey mustard dressing recipe, or follow the steps below.

 When preparing the dressing, make sure to first whisk the honey, mustard and vinegar together and add the oil later.
 When you add the oil from the start, the ingredients will not mix well and all the ingredients will separate if not properly mixed.
 So my advice is to only add the oil after the other ingredients have been mixed well.
 Adding the oil will emulsify everything into a nice vinaigrette.
 You don’t need a fancy blender.
 Just use a whisk to mix everything well.